simonakom/pc-rent-platform/README.md

 1. Clone this repository to your local machine;
 2. Navigate to the project directory;
-3. Navigate to "backend" and add "env" file;
+3. Navigate to "backend" and add "env" file:

 #### Add `.env` file